Ford F-150 Insurance Rates

 Once you’re ready to find cheap car insurance by comparing great car insurance rates, enter your five-digit ZIP code into our free quote tool to start comparing Ford F-150 car insurance rates from top Ford F-150 car insurance companies.

-The average insurance rates for a Ford F-150 are $1,306 a year with full coverage.
-Comprehensive costs approximately $306 each year, collision costs $452, and liability is $390.
-A liability-only policy costs around $452 a year, with high-risk insurance costing around $2,794.
-16-year-old drivers cost the most to insure at $4,818 a year or more.
+Average insurance rates for a Ford F-150 are $866 a year for full coverage.
+Comprehensive costs on average $132 a year, collision costs $134, and liability insurance costs $442.
+A liability-only policy costs as little as $496 a year, with high-risk insurance costing around $1,852.
+Teen drivers receive the highest rates at $3,568 a year or more.

 As you can see by the huge price difference (over $4,000 difference between liability-only and a teen driver with full coverage), the rate you will actually pay will most likely fall somewhere in the middle.